 Sandboarding Florence, Oregon

 Sandboarding in Florence, Oregon is another fun activity on the dunes.
-At Sand Master Park, guests can rent boards and take lessons!
+At Sand Master Park, guests can rent boards and even take lessons!

 #8 Take a Horseback Ride on the Oregon Coast

 Horseback riding is one of the fun activities in Florence, Oregon that is suitable for both beginners to advanced riders.
 The C&M Stables offer horseback rides through the spectacular sand dunes, forests and beaches.

 If you are looking for family things to do in Florence, Oregon, consider the horseback riding morning adventure tour.
 For couples looking for romantic things to do in Florence, watch the sunset on the beach while enjoying a horseback ride.

 #9 Play Golf in Florence, Oregon